modin-project/modin/docs/developer/architecture.rst

 Query Compiler
 """"""""""""""

-The Query Compiler receives queries from the pandas API layer.
+The :ref:`Query Compiler <query_compiler_def>` receives queries from the pandas API layer.
 The API layer's responsibility is to ensure clean input to the Query Compiler.
 The Query Compiler must have knowledge of the compute kernels/in-memory format of the data in order to efficiently compile the queries.